|Faith, Food, Future|

 Michaela Farm, embodying the Franciscan spirit, nurtures sustainable relationships among land, plants, animals and humans, and utilizes resources to fulfill its goals.

-Our CSA will be opening mid-February/March.
-If you know anyone interested, please direct them to the CSA website at: http://michaelafarmcsa.oldenburgfranciscans.org Click here for information and pricing for this year.
-More information will follow regarding this.
+Our CSA is now open!
+If you know anyone interested, please direct them to the CSA website at: http://michaelafarmcsa.oldenburgfranciscans.org Click here for information and pricing for this year or just click the CSA tab above on this page.

 Thank you for your continued interest in Michaela Farm.
 Keep us in your prayers for a successful year.